Overview of the Federal Offset Program

 The Federal Offset Program helps states collect delinquent child support debts by enforcing four remedies:

 - Passport Denial Program

 - Multistate Financial institution Data Match (MSFIDM)

 Congress enacted the Federal Income Tax Refund Offset Program to recover delinquent child support debts.
-This remedy involves the interaction of all State child support agencies and three Federal agencies - the Office of Child Support Enforcement, the Financial Management Service, and the Internal Revenue Service.
+This remedy involves the interaction of all state child support agencies and three federal agencies - the Office of Child Support Enforcement, the Bureau of the Fiscal Service, and the Internal Revenue Service.

 See the Executive Order 13019 "Supporting Families: Collecting Delinquent Child Support Obligations", September 28, 1996.

 Detailed information on procedures for submittal to the Federal Offset System, including timeframes, technical information and record specifications.

 Important dates for collections processing for the 2014 processing year (PY).